leemartinc/GestureOS/README.md

-# CascadeOS
+# GestureOS
 GAETF project for 2017!
-Charlie Liu and Bryan Zhou
+Made by Charlie Liu and Bryan Zhou